anamaria-cusco/Split-Array-Same-Average/README.md

 *sum(Bi)=nB\*sum/n*.
 How the algorithm works?
 First of all it checks if it it possible to split the array using the formula above.
-Then, generates all combinations with n/2+1 elements (if we found one sub-array the other one consist of the left elements from A (we need to stop at n/2+1 because for sure one sub-array will not contain more than n/2+1 elements).
+Then, generates all combinations up to n/2+1 elements (if we found one sub-array the other one consist of the left elements from A (we need to stop at n/2+1 because for sure one sub-array will not contain more than n/2+1 elements).
 We compute the sum for each combination and if it is equal to the average of initial sub-array A we return True.